• TaskPad and To-Do Bar

 The Taskpad (2000-2003) and To-Do Bar (2007) are your primary Task Management Control Panels in the TWC-MYN System.
 Since they sit adjacent to your other often used views, they are the best place to keep track of current tasks.

-What's in the MYN ClearContext IMS download
+What's in the MYN ClearContext download

-Custom Configurations in the MYN-ClearContext IMS software you downloaded includes all custom configurations described in Lesson 3 of the book (2nd Ed.).
+Custom Configurations in the MYN-ClearContext software you downloaded includes all custom configurations described in Lesson 3 of the book (2nd Ed.).
 Here's what that looks like.

 MYN System Principles are Mapped to the Configuration